jacebenson/cedar/docs/docs/graphql/fragments.md

 Second, CedarJS automatically creates the [fragmentRegistry](https://www.apollographql.com/docs/react/data/fragments/#registering-named-fragments-using-createfragmentregistry) needed for Apollo to know about the fragments in your project without needing to interpolate their declarations.

-Redwood exports ways to interact with fragments in the `@cedarjs/web/apollo` package.
+Cedar exports ways to interact with fragments in the `@cedarjs/web/apollo` package.

 ```
 import { fragmentRegistry, registerFragment } from '@cedarjs/web/apollo'